zxnie/smart-contracts/README.md

 # Smart Contract Testbed for Cyber-Physical Multi-Robot Systems in Smart Factories

-This repository offers a testbed for smart contracts designed to maintain operational integrity in a cyber-physical multi-robot system set within a smart factory.
+This repository offers a testbed for smart contracts designed to maintain operational integrity in a cyber-physical multi-robot system set within a smart factory practicing federated learning.

 ## Highlights
 - **Multiple Controllers & Clients**: The architecture supports multiple edge servers (controllers) and multiple robotic agents (clients).